sagnikdebnath07/Inpainting-with-VAE/README.md

 ## Overview
 In this project, I implemented a custom **Variational AutoEncoder (VAE)** from scratch and performed image inpainting on the publicly available **CelebA dataset**.
-Due to limited computational resources, I was unable to train a deeper neural network for the encoder and decoder, which could have resulted in more accurate and high-quality image reconstructions.
+Due to limited computational resources, I was unable to train the model for longer epochs, which could have resulted in more accurate and high-quality image reconstructions.

 ---